-We are part of the National Innovation Centre for Rural Enterprise (NICRE) along with the Universities of Newcastle, Warwick, and Gloucestershire, supported by Research England and industry partners (add link to NICRE) Contact the strategic RAU NICRE lead Dr. Inge Hill to learn more.
-Dr Inge Hill is co-leading the NICRE research stream on rural Creative Cultural Industries with partner Dr Frances Rowe, Newcastle University.
+We are part of the National Innovation Centre for Rural Enterprise (NICRE) along with the Universities of Newcastle, Warwick, and Gloucestershire, supported by Research England and industry partners.
+The NICRE research stream on rural Creative Cultural Industries is co-led with partner Dr Frances Rowe, Newcastle University.

 Matthew Rogers-Draycott PhD

 ‘Think narratives in family businesses: An exploration of entrepreneurial discourse’